nerthus-margonem/nerthusaddon/README.md

 # nerthusaddon
   Addon for nerthus server in game [margonem](http://www.margonem.pl/)

+### How to update addon to newest version?
+  * put in console `remove localStorage.nerthus` and refresh game

 ### How to test changes in game?
   * In order to run addon in version from master branch set in console variable `localStorage.NerthusAddonDebug = true`
   * In order to back to normal version `delete localStorage.NerthusAddonDebug`